-If it’s Friday it must be time for another Carolina Report!
+And so…it must be time for another Carolina Report!

 Best Places in North Carolina to retire or relocate with populations of 201,000 to 300,000 people.

-Like many of the cities and towns of North Carolina’s northern Piedmont region, Durham got its start as a railroad stop in the 1840’s.
+Like many of the cities and towns of North Carolina’s northern Piedmont region, Durham NC got its start as a railroad stop in the 1840’s.

 As time passed what was originally called “Durham Station” grew from a small agricultural settlement into a thriving city famous mostly for its highly profitable tobacco products and prestigious schools like Duke University.